 Well, that’s it.
 Hopefully, this article will help you explore this unique little country without going bankrupt.

 And stay tuned!
 As we mentioned above, we’ll be adding more articles about Palau soon.
-One will about the Palau’s main attractions that you shouldn’t miss while there, and the other will be about how to explore the WWII relics and abandoned weaponry that were left behind on Peleliu island, including a map and an explanation of how to find them!
+One will about Palau’s main attractions that you shouldn’t miss while there and the other will be about how to explore the WWII relics and abandoned weaponry that was left behind on Peleliu island, including a map and an explanation of how to find them!